jbiscella/www.jacopobiscella.net/circuit-breakers/main.md

 - **System Complexity**: Implementing circuit breakers adds another layer to system design, which can increase complexity.

 - **Data Consistency**: Especially in distributed systems, ensuring data consistency when operations are halted can be challenging.

 ---

+## **5. Beyond REST: Circuit Breakers in Different Contexts**

+### **Message Queues (e.g., RabbitMQ, Kafka)**

+**Introduction**:
+- Message queues are essential components in many distributed systems, allowing for asynchronous communication between services.

+**Circuit Breakers in Message Queues**:
+- Recognize when a consumer service is overwhelmed or failing and halt the delivery of new messages.
+- Ensure that a malfunctioning consumer doesn't lead to an ever-growing backlog of undelivered messages.

+**Implementation Tips**:
+- Monitor the rate of unacknowledged messages or processing errors.
+- Implement circuit breakers that pause message delivery when failure rates exceed thresholds.

+**Case Study**: How large-scale systems handle message processing failures using circuit breakers.

+### **Databases and Storage Systems**

+**Introduction**:
+- Database interactions are critical operations for many applications, and failures can have cascading effects.

+**Circuit Breakers in Database Operations**:
+- Prevent repeated failed attempts to access a database, allowing it time to recover.
+- Handle scenarios where database response times degrade due to high load or other issues.

+**Implementation Tips**:
+- Use circuit breakers that monitor database response times and error rates.
+- Implement fallback mechanisms, like serving stale data or default responses, when the circuit breaker is open.

+**Case Study**: A real-world scenario where a circuit breaker saved a system from a prolonged database outage.

+### **RPC Systems (e.g., gRPC)**

+**Introduction**:
+- Remote Procedure Calls (RPC) allow services in distributed systems to invoke procedures in other services.

+**Circuit Breakers in RPC Systems**:
+- Detect when remote services are failing or slow to respond.
+- Halt further RPCs to the problematic service, allowing it to recover.

+**Implementation Tips**:
+- Monitor the failure rate and response time of RPCs.
+- Customize circuit breaker thresholds based on the criticality of the remote service.

+**Case Study**: How modern microservices architectures use circuit breakers to maintain system stability during RPC failures.

+### **Frontend Applications**

+**Introduction**:
+- Circuit breakers aren't just for backend systems.
+Frontend applications can also benefit, especially when interacting with unreliable third-party services.

+**Circuit Breakers in Frontend Systems**:
+- Recognize when backend services or third-party APIs are failing.
+- Provide users with fallback content or features to enhance user experience during outages.

+**Implementation Tips**:
+- Implement lightweight circuit breakers that monitor API response times and error rates.
+- Use local caching or static content as fallbacks when the circuit breaker is open.

+**Case Study**: A popular web application's strategy to ensure user satisfaction during backend outages using frontend circuit breakers.

+### **Key Takeaways**

+- Circuit breakers are versatile and can be applied in various contexts, not just RESTful services.
+- Each context has unique challenges and requires a customized approach.
+- Real-world examples underline the importance and effectiveness of circuit breakers across different scenarios.

+---